Première rêverie

 Première rêverie (English: First Reverie), also known in English as Whisperings of Love, is a painting by nineteenth-century French artist William-Adolphe Bouguereau.
 The work was completed in 1889 and is held at the New Orleans Museum of Art.

 Background

-William-Adolphe Bouguereau (1825–1905) was a French academic artist who began his career at the École des Beaux-Arts de Paris with depictions of Classical myths and legends, but soon came into demand in France and the United States for portraiture and decorative works.
-Although his work was ridiculed by contemporary artists such as Edgar Degas and Vincent van Gogh as overly finished and soft, Bouguereau was granted lavish praise during his lifetime, including multiple awards at the Salon de Paris.
-Of his highly polished, idealistic style, in which he used models with porcelain-like skin and depicted provincial themes, Bouguereau said "There's only one kind of painting.
+William-Adolphe Bouguereau (1825–1905) was a French academic artist who began his career at the École des Beaux-Arts de Paris, producing works based on classical myths and legends.
+He later became sought after in France and the United States for portraits and decorative paintings.
+Although some contemporary artists, including Edgar Degas and Vincent van Gogh, criticized his work as excessively finished and soft, Bouguereau received considerable recognition during his lifetime, including several awards at the Salon de Paris.

+Bouguereau's style was highly polished and idealized.
+He often used models with porcelain-like skin and depicted provincial subjects.
+Describing his view of painting, Bouguereau stated: "There's only one kind of painting.
 It's the painting that presents the eye with perfection, the kind of beautiful and impeccable enamel you find in Veronese and Titian."